garrison/vmc/README.rst

 -  Non-Bravais lattices have never been tested, and may not be fully implemented in the python layer.

--  Cylindrical boundary conditions have not yet been tested, and are not fully implemented in the python layer.
+-  Cylindrical boundary conditions have not yet been fully tested.

 Research based on results of this code
 --------------------------------------